ChilliCream/graphql-platform/website/src/docs/hotchocolate/integrations/entity-framework.md

 [**Entity Framework Core doesn't support multiple parallel operations being run on the same context instance.**](https://docs.microsoft.com/ef/core/miscellaneous/async)

-When using `services.AddDbContext<T>` to register our `DbContext`, one instance of this `DbContext` is created and used for the entirety of a GraphQL request.
+When using `services.AddDbContext<T>` to register our `DbContext` as a scoped service, one instance of this `DbContext` is created and used for the entirety of a GraphQL request.
 This is an issue, since Hot Chocolate executes resolvers in parallel for performance reasons.
-If two resolvers are executed in parallel and both try to perform an operation using the `DbContext` we might see one of the following exceptions being thrown:
+If two resolvers are executed in parallel and both try to perform an operation using the `DbContext`, we might see one of the following exceptions being thrown:

 - `A second operation started on this context before a previous operation completed.`
 - `Cannot access a disposed object.`